wrh2/sputnik/Phase1/Test_Plan/Test_Plan_Sputnik_Capstone.md

 #### Operational Description

-The Portland State Aerospace Society is sponsoring this capstone based on the need for a command, control, and communications system for their CubeSat project.
-The focus of this capstone will be rapidly prototyping the radio module and the control module.
-Sputnik will eventually be responsible for long distance communications to and from a 400km low earth orbit, as well as, controlling and communicating with a payload that is housed within the CubeSat.
-On top of fulfilling these duties, once space bound, it will need to be able to deal with a temperature range of -40C to 50C and radiation events that could cause components to latch up.
+The Portland State Aerospace Society is needed a command, control, and communications system for their CubeSat project.
+In this capstone project, we rapidly prototyped the radio module and the control module.
+Sputnik will eventually be responsible for long distance communications to and from a 400km low earth orbit, as well as, controlling and communicating with the CubeSat science and data modules.
+Once in space it will need to be able to deal with a temperature range of -40C to 85C and radiation events that could cause components to latch up.

 ### Pre-test preparation